 Here you will find lots of useful information for Holy Cross parents inculding terms dates, uniform and admissions.

 Here at Holy Cross we have an extensive curriculum which is built around key stage 3 and key stage 4.

 All the latest news, events and newsletters from Holy Cross.

 The English Department is committed to developing a love of English for all students through engaging lessons that are designed to equip them with the skills they will need in later life.
-There are eight subject specialist English teachers within the English Department and we benefit from a suite of seven rooms; additionally, we have access to a set of Chrome Books.
-The use of large format displays and the Chrome Books enable pupils to develop their ICT skills within English lessons when appropriate.
-Ultimately, we aim to foster a love of English in each and every pupil so that they are able to fully achieve their potential at the end of Year 11.
+There are eight subject specialist English teachers within the English Department and we benefit from a suite of seven rooms; additionally, we have access to a set of Chrome Books and two class sets of Kindle Fire tablets.
+Ultimately, we aim to foster a love of English in each and every pupil so that they are able to fully achieve their potential at the end of Year 11

 Throughout Key Stage 3, pupils are assessed five times a year on both reading and writing skills.
 In addition to these assessments, they are also encouraged to develop their speaking and listening skills through a final unit of work in the summer term.
 We feel that this encourages pupils to build the confidence to communicate clearly and effectively both in and out of the school environment.